-The Brazilian DNA made publicly available the build margin emission factor.
-For the purpose of estimative, data from 2010 was used (the most recent data available at the validation commencement).
+The Brazilian DNA made publicly available the OM emission factor through the dispatch data analysis OM (option c).
+For the purpose of estimative, the average of the monthly data from 2010 was used (the most recent data available at the validation commencement).
 The result for the build margin emission factor is presented below.

-$$EF{grid,BM,y} = 0.1404tCO_2e/MWh$$
+$$EF{grid,BM,y} = 0.1404 \ tCO_2 e/MWh$$